Stuyvesant Town–Peter Cooper Village: Police and crime

 Stuyvesant Town, along with Gramercy and Madison Square, is patrolled by the 13th Precinct of the NYPD, located at 230 East 21st Street.
 The 13th Precinct and neighboring 17th Precinct ranked 57th safest out of 69 patrol areas for per-capita crime in 2010.
 The high per-capita crime rate is attributed to the precincts' high number of property crimes.
 As of 2018, with a non-fatal assault rate of 35 per 100,000 people, Stuyvesant Town and East Midtown's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 180 per 100,000 people is lower than that of the city as a whole.

+Within a three-month period in 1993–1994, there were three rapes in Stuyvesant Town.
+They were all carried out by the same perpetrator who left DNA evidence and who had already been convicted of rape in Florida, who had served time and was released a few months before the serial rapes began.
+It was argued by New York's commissioner of criminal justice, Richard Girgenti, that if New York and Florida had had DNA data banking and sharing laws, the second and third rapes would not have occurred.
+As a direct outcome of these cases, the New York state legislature adopted a DNA banking law in 1994.

 The 13th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 80.7% between 1990 and 2018.
 The precinct reported 2 murders, 18 rapes, 152 robberies, 174 felony assaults, 195 burglaries, 1,376 grand larcenies, and 37 grand larcenies auto in 2018.